 “Heads I follow the stream and tails I go along the beach.”

 Catching the coin and putting it on the back of his hand he saw that the coin came up as tails.
 He looked at it a moment before putting it back into his pocket and turned to the stream.
 It wasn’t the path the coin decided, but the fact that the water wasn’t full of salt was too much of a draw for him to ignore.

-The sun continued to vanish behind the horizon as it followed its path along the sky.
+As the day continued the sun proceeded to vanish beyond the horizon as it followed its path across the sky.
 Every few minutes Victor would look around to see if there was a place he could sleep for the night or if there was some wood he could gather and start a fire.
 The path was getting thicker with trees, but nothing overly dense as well as nothing like a cave that he could sleep in.
 Without any blankets or extra clothing, the cold of the night was getting to be more of a worry every time he stopped.

 Taking out an emergency flashlight he had found in Amy’s purse, Victor started to crank it to charge the battery.
-He even found himself stopping at times, forcing himself to keep moving as he kept charging the flashlight.
+He even found himself stopping at times, forcing himself to keep moving as he kept stopping when he started to charge the flashlight.

 When the sun had finally set completely Victor was feeling more desperate.
 He kept going, putting one foot in front of the other as his legs felt like they could give out on him at any moment.

 Trying to distract himself from his thoughts Victor started to look up and gaze at the sky for anything that might catch his eye.
 Perhaps something that looked different or similar enough to what he thought he should see, but other than the fact the nearly full moon looked larger compared to what he was used to nothing stuck out.